Nurudeen38/medley-test/README.md

 ## Prerequisites
   Install Node.js v18 or higher to start the project

+### Getting Started
+1. Clone the repository
+2. Install dependencies using `npm install`

 ### How to Run
 To run the application, use the following command:
 ```bash